NCHSAA boys' soccer state playoffs set to begin

 In the Class 1A tournament, John A. Holmes (6-3-3) secured the No. 10 seed in the East Regional.

-The Aces travel to No. 7 seed Voyager Academy (12-0-0), the champions of the North Central Conference, for a first round match Tuesday at 6 p.m.
+The Aces traveled to No. 7 seed Voyager Academy (12-0-0), the champions of the North Central Conference, for a first round match Tuesday at 6 p.m.

 Holmes finished second in the Albemarle Athletic Conference and secured a spot in the playoffs as an at-large.